 Our board of trustees volunteer their time and expertise to help HARP run as effectively as possible, so that we can make the most positive difference for our service users.
 They represent a broad range of experience and a diverse range of backgrounds.

 Richard Hair (Chair), Peter Thorn (Treasurer), Mark Rothman (Secretary), Mac Felton, Alex Kaye, Yvonne Vickers, Debbie Stanton, Iain Campbell, Dr Haroon Siddique, Joanne Prestidge

 Homelessness prevention team

 On the front line of our services, this team is responsible for helping homeless people in Southend and helping them to get back on their feet.
-Based at the Bradbury Day Centre, Night Shelter and our women's hostel - White Heather House, the team work with over 1,000 people every year who are either homeless or at risk of becoming homeless.
+Based at the Bradbury Day Centre, Heath House emergency accommodation and our single gender accommodation for women, White Heather House, the team work with over 1,000 people every year who are either homeless or at risk of becoming homeless.